machinateur/twig-block-validator/README.md

 ## Standalone

-> Note: The phar is a planned feature.
+> Note: The phar is still experimental, and does not support integrated use with shopware projects (yet).

 The tool can be used as standalone, phar or source, for example in CI pipelines: